Skip to content

 • When you click on the “Event Place” field, all the locations we already have in the system will appear in the dropdown menu.
 Selecting one of these pre-created Event Places will provide the user with a link to an already created “place landing page” in the live event.
 This provides users with an already listed address and pre-existing directions that you won’t have to worry about.

 • If the address that you would like to add isn’t in the Localist system already, you have the option to create your own by typing out the name of the location that you would like to use.
 An option below the form field will then appear which says “Use: NEW LOCATION NAME.”
-If you select this option, a few new form fields will appeared for “Address” “Directions,” and “Room”.
+If you select this option, a few new form fields will appear for “Address,” “Directions,” and “Room”.

 • The “Address” must be a valid address for a Google Map to appear on the finished event.
 In the “Directions” field, type in any directions needed to the location that you have entered to help your users find it from a specific highway or well-known landmark.